 Matching this minimum load with your cabinet will work well, but since the amp will be running near its maximum capacity, you need to be careful not to overdo it.
 You can use speakers with a higher ohm load to be certain that your amp will drive them comfortably without a fear of pushing it too hard, but it won’t produce as much power.

 A cab with a resistance lower than your amp’s minimum ohm load is off the table, because it would likely cause your amp to fail.

 The wattage an amp produces at different ohm loads may be advertised, but sometimes, this isn’t the case.
 If you were dealing with an ideal amplifier (i.e. an imaginary amp in a perfect world), the wattage would decrease by the same factor as the ohm load increases.
 I’ll use my own amplifier as an example.
 It is rated 500 watts RMS at 4Ω.
 Since it’s driving an 8Ω speaker cab, if my amp were ideal, it would produce 250 watts.
 You may remember though, that my amp actually pushes about 300 watts.
 Since there are no ideal amplifiers, and the world is far from perfect, wattage actually decreases at a lower rate than the increase of resistance.
 This rate is different between amplifiers, so if you want an exact value, checking the specs or contacting the manufacturer is necessary.
-However, reducing your amps wattage by about ⅔-⅗ as the ohm load doubles will give you a rough estimate.
+However, reducing the wattage of your amp by about ⅔-⅗ as the ohm load doubles will give you a rough estimate.

 Adding speaker cabinets changes the overall ohm load on the amp.
 The total resistance of a rig is equal to each cab’s load divided by the number of cabs.
 This is why I mentioned earlier that my amplifier would be able to push 500 watts if I added an 8Ω cab.
 Two 8Ω cabs would have a total resistance of 4Ω, which is the minimum load my amp is rated for.